MariannBea/MariannBea.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-This is a blog I started to track my progress as I continue to improve my data analysis skills.
+This is a blog I started to track my progress as I continue to improve my programming and data analysis skills.

 My learning from personal projects is shared through the blog.
 However, due to collusion-related university restrictions, I cannot post assignments or assessments from my courses online.
 Below is a summary of the main concepts I have learned as I have worked towards my Master's Degree.